1. Introduction: The Password Manager That Became a Security Platform

 The desktop apps are native on every platform, not Electron wrappers (though the current generation does use Rust for the core engine with platform-native UI layers).
 The result is fast launch times, smooth scrolling, and proper integration with OS features like Touch ID on Mac, Windows Hello on Windows, and system biometrics on Linux.

-Mobile apps deserve special praise.
-The iOS app integrates with Apple's native auto-fill system, meaning 1Password suggestions appear in the keyboard area across all apps and Safari.
 The Android app uses the Autofill Framework for similar system-level integration.
 Both apps support biometric unlock (Face ID, Touch ID, fingerprint) and can be configured to require biometric authentication for specific items.

 Caution